Nadine2016/knative/app-tutorial.md

 ## Create and deploy an application

 1. Create your application.
-Just provide a name of the image used for this application and a name for your application.
+Provide a name of the image that is used for this application and a name for your application.
 We are using the `ibmcom/helloworld` image reference.

     ```
     ibmcloud coligo application create --image ibmcom/helloworld --name helloworld